To create a Oracle backup file (dump) of your Bizagi database follow the steps described below.

 These need to be compatible between the database instances.

 If you have a unique Oracle home environment variable, you may disregard this consideration.

-On the other hand, if you have more than 1 Oracle client installed where you will use the export and import utilities, you will need to ensure that the ORACLE_HOME environment variable is properly set to the Oracle client used by Bizagi.
+On the other hand, if you have more than one Oracle client installed where you will use the export and import utilities, you will need to make sure that the ORACLE_HOME environment variable is properly set to the Oracle client used by Bizagi.

 It is highly recommended that an experienced user (i.e, a DBA or a person having an advanced knowledge on Oracle), carries out the export and import commands.
 This is so, due to 3 main reasons:

 1. The export and import utilities are run in a DOS command with use of command line parameters, which are familiar to a DBA.